Jump to:

 Regular upkeep goes a long way in avoiding damage or issues from creeping in over time.
 It’s especially worth checking things over after heavy rain, snow, or high winds.
 Look for any gaps, cracks, or worn sealant around windows or doors, as they can let in drafts.
 If your cabin has floor insulation, make sure it’s still in place and hasn’t shifted or worn down.
 Any spots you find that need attention can be resealed or replaced to keep the warmth inside.

 Apply wood treatments as recommended to keep the timber’s insulation properties in good shape.
-For more tips, have a look at this guide: Shed Maintenance: Treatments and Refurbishing
+For more tips, have a look at this guide: Log Cabin Maintenance Checklist

 Round-up

-Keeping your log cabin warm is easier with good insulation, and regular upkeep does the trick.
+Keeping your log cabin warm is easier with good insulation, and regular maintenance helps prevent it from losing effectiveness.
 It’ll stay cosy, and you’ll save on heating too!

 Skip the hassle and go for one of our insulated log cabins.
 For more tips, check out: Insulated Log Cabin Advantages: Why You Need One